ArduPilot/ardupilot_wiki/dev/source/docs/apsync-intro.rst

 .. warning::

    The APSync project is still in beta.
 Only the first stage (Wifi Access Point & DataFlash logging) is complete.
-   Please get involved by reporting issues in the `ArduPilot Forums <http://discuss.ardupilot.org/>`__ and/or help improve APSync by contacting the developers on `Gitter's ArduPilot/companion chat room <https://gitter.im/ArduPilot/companion>`__!
+   Please get involved by reporting issues in the `ArduPilot Forums <http://discuss.ardupilot.org/c/development-team>`__.
+Deveopers can help improve APSync by submitting PRs to `ArduPilot/companion <https://github.com/ArduPilot/companion>`__ and/or discuss with others developers in `Gitter's ArduPilot/companion chat room <https://gitter.im/ArduPilot/companion>`__!

 Wifi Access Point & DataFlash logging
 =====================================